widged/awesome-open-images/README.md

 [National Gallery of Arts](https://images.nga.gov/en/page/show_home_page.html)

 NGA Images is a repository of digital images of the collections of the National Gallery of Art.
 On this website you can search, browse, share, and download images.
 A standards-based reproduction guide and a help section provide advice for both novices and experts.
 More than 53,000 open access digital images up to 4000 pixels on the long dimension are available free of charge for download and use.
 NGA Images is designed to facilitate learning, enrichment, enjoyment, and exploration.
+Quick access with [collection-search](https://www.nga.gov/collection/collection-search.html)

 [Indianapolis Museum of Art](http://collection.imamuseum.org/)